CARV-ICS-FORTH/arax/README.md

 | noalloc            | Dont show allocation statistics                                       |
 | noobj              | Dont show object statistics                                           |
 | nobreak            | Dont show breakdowns                                                  |

+# Debuging and Core dumps

+As vinetalk uses shared segments for its state it is usefull to capture their state for post-mortem analysis.

+To do this run:

+``
+echo 0xf > /proc/self/coredump_filter
+``

+This will result in big coredumps as they will include the contents of the shared segment at the time of crash.
+As such it is recomended to use the smallest possible shm_size posible.